onliashish/timeseries_ttm_model_StockMarket/README.md

 our pretraining scripts that users can utilize to pretrain models on their own.
 Pretraining TTMs is very easy and fast, taking only 3-6 hours using 6 A100 GPUs, as opposed to several days or weeks in traditional approaches.

+Each pre-trained model will be released in a different branch name in this model card.
+Kindly access the required model using our getting started [notebook](https://github.com/IBM/tsfm/blob/main/notebooks/hfdemo/ttm_getting_started.ipynb) mentioning the branch name.

 ## Model Releases (along with the branch name where the models are stored):

-- 512-96: Given the last 512 time-points (i.e. context length), this model can forecast up to next 96 time-points (i.e. forecast length) in future.
+- **512-96:** Given the last 512 time-points (i.e. context length), this model can forecast up to next 96 time-points (i.e. forecast length) in future.
 Recommended for hourly and minutely forecasts (Ex. resolutions 5 min, 10 min, 15 min, 1 hour, etc)  (branch name: main)

-- 1024-96: Given the last 1024 time-points (i.e. context length), this model can forecast up to next 96 time-points (i.e. forecast length) in future.
+- **1024-96:** Given the last 1024 time-points (i.e. context length), this model can forecast up to next 96 time-points (i.e. forecast length) in future.
 Recommended for hourly and minutely forecasts (Ex. resolutions 5 min, 10 min, 15 min, 1 hour, etc) (branch name: 1024-96-v1)

 - Stay tuned for more models !